agoose77/pysrim-docker/README.md

 Docker executor for PySRIM

+> [!WARNING]
+> This package has been replaced by https://github.com/agoose77/pysrim-executor

 ## Getting Started
 To use this package, simply replace your `SR` or `TRIM` imports with those from `srim.docker`, e.g.
 ```python